Gricha/website/website/posts/cubicles-for-agents.md

 ## Sandbox

 This is how I **actually** run agents for my work.
-And not only agents, I just run multiple of these for my own development.
+And not only agents, I run multiple of these for my own development.

 It's docker.